-Attending therapy is a brave choice and I welcome everyone into my practice at all levels of willingness to engage in the hard work of self-reflection and change.
-I offer individual sessions for adults, teenagers, and young adults, as well as couples and families, including chosen families and alternative family configurations.
+Attending therapy is a brave choice and I welcome everyone into my practice willing to engage in the hard work of self-reflection and change.
+I offer individual sessions for adults and teenagers, as well as various relationship formations including couples, families of origin and chosen families, siblings, parents and children and alternative family configurations.

 Regardless of our circumstances, we are all capable of healing.
 I know this because I have experienced it myself and because I accompany people in untenable conditions deepen awareness about their patterns and access the agency, choice and community necessary to change.
 Therapy helps you “heal backwards” to your wise and powerful core self and create a strong internal foundation from which to navigate difficulty and allow in a wider range of feelings.

 I see my role as a therapist as a guide, witness, and collaborator as people integrate all parts of themselves and their histories.
 You can learn more about my approach and focus here.